vindastar/Android_HCE_Emulate_A_CreditCard/README.md

 ### Did you delete your HCE app from your Android device ?

 Especially when you are in the development phase of your app you often switch between different versions of your HCE service class.
-After pressing the "Run" button in Adroid Studio everythings seems to work correctly but Android will still use the old service class.
-For that reason you have to (physically) delete the app from your Android device and then press "Run".
-Again: you need to do this if you change the class but not if you change the content within your class.
+After pressing the "Run" button in Android Studio everything seems to work correctly but **Android will still use the old service class**.
+For that reason you have to (physically) delete the app from your Android device and then press "Run" to re-install the app.
+Again: you need to do this if you **change the class** but not if you **change the content** within your class.
 Please do not forget to enable the HCE service in Android settings again (see above "Did you (re-) enable your service in Android settings ?").

 ### Did you use my "Talk to your Credit Card" application as POS Terminal ?